Security-Onion-Solutions/securityonion-docs/vmware.rst

 #. ``Hard Disk (SCSI)`` screen appears.
 Increase the disk size to at least ``100GB`` depending on your use case.
 Click the ``Apply`` button.
 #.
 Close the ``Settings`` window.
 #.
 At the window for your new VM, click the ``Play`` button to power on the virtual machine.
 #.
-Follow the installation steps for your desired installation type in the :ref:`use-cases` section.
+Follow the installation steps for your desired installation type in the :ref:`installation` section.